 Menthol and wintergreen oil have been used to relieve discomfort caused by tension headaches, migraine headaches, and other reasons.

 One tiny trial investigated the topical administration of a 10% menthol solution for migraine relief.

-They discovered that when applied to the forehead and temples, individuals experienced longer-lasting pain alleviation, as well as decreased nausea and light sensitivity when compared to placebo.
+They discovered that when applied to the forehead and temples, individuals experienced longer-lasting pain alleviation, as well as decreased nausea and light sensitivity when compared to a placebo.

 A recent study looked at the effect of peppermint oil tablets on persons who had trouble swallowing and non-cardiac chest discomfort.
-Moreover half of the individuals said their symptoms had improved.
+Moreover, half of the individuals said their symptoms had improved.

 6. Peppermint oil has antibacterial and antifungal properties